denten-courses/form-formula-format/README.md

 ### Week 3: Shape

 - Ch.
 II "Form and Appearance" and Ch.
-VI "Form as Interpretation of Life" in Hildebrand, Adolf von, Max F Meyer, and Robert Morris Ogden.
-The Problem of Form in Painting and Sculpture,.
+VI "Form as Interpretation of Life" in Hildebrand, Adolf von, Max F Meyer, and Robert Morris Ogden. [*The Problem of Form in Painting and Sculpture*](https://archive.org/details/problemforminpa00ogdegoog).
 New York: G.E.
 Stechert & Co., 1907.

 - Part I from Herder, Johann Gottfried, and Jason Gaiger. [*Sculpture: Some Observations on Shape and Form from Pygmalion’s Creative Dream*](http://site.ebrary.com/lib/alltitles/docDetail.action?docID=10468505).
 Chicago: